-The New York State College of Ceramics at Alfred University is part of State University of New York which was established by the State Legislature in 1948.
-State University now comprises twenty-two colleges and eleven institutes, separated geographically, but united in the purpose to improve and extend, where necessary, the opportunities for youth to continue their education after high school.
+The College of Ceramics at Alfred University, Alfred, New York, is part of the State University of New York which was established by the State Legislature in 1948.
+State University now comprises twenty-two colleges and eleven institutes separated geographically but united in purpose to improve and extend, where necessary, opportunities for youth to continue their education after high school.
+Ninety-four per cent of New York high school graduates live within commuting distance of one of the 33 State University institutions.

-As a whole, State University offers cultural, technical, and professional courses of study that include liberal arts, mechanical technology, home economics, agriculture, forestry, education for medicine or teaching.
+State University offers cultural, technical and professional courses of study which include liberal arts, mechanical technology, home economics, ceramics, agriculture, forestry, the maritime service, and education for medicine or teaching.

 Governed by a fifteen-member Board of Trustees appointed by the Governor, State University of New York plans for the total development of State-supported higher education.
-Each unit of State University is locally administered, and students apply directly to the institution for admission.
+Each unit of State University is locally administered and students apply directly to the institution for admission.